Softball History USA

 Runner Up – Long Haul Trucking, Albertville, Minnesota

-Dan Smith/Menosse may have entered the weekend with a first game 41-40 disappointing loss, but it didn’t matter because they proceeded to win eight consecutive games in capturing its first ASA Class-A National title.
+Dan Smith/Menosse may have entered the weekend with a first game 41-40 disappointing loss, but it didn’t matter because they proceeded to win eight consecutive games in capturing their first ASA Class A National title.
 The 2010 Champions capped the impressive performance by winning three games on the last day, including beating defending champion Long Haul twice, 36-21 and

 • MVP – Brian Wegman, Dan Smith/Menosse/Shirts & Logos (41-51, .804, 12 HR, 47 RBI, 39 Runs)